jesper-raemaekers/vscode-polarion/README.md

 * `Polarion.Prefix`: The ticket prefix without the -
 * `Polarion.Color`: The color for the texts that are added
 * `Polarion.Hover`: Enables the hover menu
+* `Polarion.RefreshTime`: Time after which an item in cache is refreshed

 ## Known Issues